-The National Institute for Health Research Nottingham Hearing Biomedical Research Unit (NIHR Nottingham Hearing BRU) offers some of the best facilities in the UK for supporting research in the hearing sciences.
+The National Institute for Health Research Nottingham Biomedical Research Centre (NIHR Nottingham BRC) offers some of the best facilities in the UK for supporting research in the hearing sciences.
 In particular, our commitment is to pursue research through multidisciplinary collaboration that can be translated into practical benefits to improve the quality of patients’ lives.
 To do this, we bring together well-established, internationally recognised experts and some of the brightest young talent in our discipline.
 Our vision is to create new knowledge through translational research that will alleviate the burden of disability arising from hearing-related problems.

-NIHR Nottingham Hearing BRU is a partnership between the University of Nottingham, Nottingham University Hospitals NHS Trust and the Medical Research Council Institute of Hearing Research (MRC IHR).
+NIHR Nottingham BRC is a partnership between Nottingham University Hospitals NHS Trust and the University of Nottingham.
 It also has close links with Audiology and ENT services and with national charities supporting people with hearing-related problems and tinnitus.

-Below, Adam gives his personal perspective on working at our unit.
+Below, Adam, Research Fellow, gives his personal perspective on working here.